scalacenter/bloop/website/content/docs/bloop-basics.md

-We believe that it's possible for many of these new tooling efforts to use bloop to get a faster development workflow, but that's not our focus; the community around them is vibrant but small at the moment, and we aim to address these problems on a large scale.
+We believe that it's possible for many of these new tooling efforts to use bloop to get a faster development workflow, but that's not our focus; the community around them is vibrant but small at the moment, and we aim to address these problems on a larger scale.

 By supporting reliable and hardened JVM build tools like sbt, Maven and Gradle, together with IDEs (Intellij) and the ongoing tooling experiments,